Management, Organizational Leadership Concentration, M.S.

 All application materials are to be submitted to the College of Graduate Studies.

-- submit official scores on the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE);
+- submit official scores on the Graduate Management Admissions Test (GMAT) or the Graduate Record Examination (GRE) or meet one of the exam waiver requirements;

 - submit official transcripts of all previous college work;